jdcloudcom/en/documentation/Elastic-Compute/Native-Container/Getting-Started/Guide-Overview.md

 # Getting Started Overview

 **Initial Setup**

 **Register JD Cloud account**
 If you have already got a JD Cloud account, skip this step to continue.
 If you don’t have a JD Cloud account, you may register in official website of JD Cloud; please refer to register JD Cloud.
-If you have finished registering, you are required to activate the account, which is as follows. image.png
+If you have finished registering, you are required to activate the account.

-Account authentication
+**Account authentication**

-To use the container service normally, you are required to get account authentication for your account.
+In order to use Native Container normally, you also need to have your account verified.

 Go to the real-name verification page to select the individual or corporate authentication type.
-Please refer to real-name verification.
+Please refer to [real-name verification][1].

 **Create VPC (mandatory)**

-1. Open console, select Network>>VPC to go to the VPC List page;
+1. Open console, select Network>>VPC to go to [the VPC List page][2];

 2. Select create region that the VPC belongs to and click “Create” button;